strohitv/splatnet3-token-util/quickstart_s3s_tutorial.md

 ### Configure s3s integration
 There are two files we need to edit to set up the s3s integration:

 First, open the `./config/template.txt` file.
-Here, you need to set either one or two options, depending on if you only use Lean's Seedchecker tool or also stat.ink.
+Here, you need to set either one or two options, depending on if you only use Lean's Gear Seed Checker tool or also stat.ink.
 1. Set your language and region properly using the `acc_loc` setting.
 The format is `language|region`, for example `en-US|US` is american english and someone living in the US.
 Similar, `de-DE|AT` would be "German German" and someone living in Austria.
-2. **OPTIONAL for people who only use Lean's Seedchecker**: enter your stat.ink api key into the `api_key` field.
+2. **OPTIONAL for people who only use Lean's Gear Seed Checker**: enter your stat.ink api key into the `api_key` field.
 You can get the api key from your [stat.ink profile page](https://stat.ink/profile), it is the field called "API Token".
-**IMPORTANT**: if you plan to use s3s to upload battles to stat.ink, copy the `template.txt` file into the s3s directory and rename it to `config.txt`
+3. **OPTIONAL for people who only use Lean's Gear Seed Checker**: if you plan to use s3s to upload battles to stat.ink, copy the `template.txt` file into the s3s directory and rename it to `config.txt`.
+Otherwise it will ask you for settings already contained in the `template.txt` file.

 The other file which needs to be edited is the `./config_run_s3s.json` file.
 In this file, one setting must be changed and the others might need to be changed.
 1. Insert the location of the s3s directory into the `s3s_directory` config.